alackmann/ble-gateway-mqtt-proxy/docs/event_driven/scheduled_and_event_driven_mqtt_publication.md

 ### 3.1.
 Home Assistant Discovery Messages

-The `MQTT_PUBLISH_INTERVAL_SECONDS` setting **only** affects the publication of BLE device state updates (e.g., RSSI, timestamp).
+The `MQTT_PUBLISH_INTERVAL_SECONDS` setting **only** affects the publication of BLE device state updates (e.g., RSSI, timestamp) and gateway status messages.
 It does **not** affect the publication of Home Assistant discovery `config` messages.
 The discovery messages will continue to be published at their own fixed interval (typically 60 seconds) to ensure Home Assistant entities are created and updated correctly.

+### 3.2.
+Gateway Status Messages

+Gateway status messages are published alongside device data, following the same throttling logic.
+When an immediate publication is triggered by a new tracked device, both device data and gateway status are published together.
+Similarly, during scheduled publications, both types of data are published simultaneously.

 ## 4. Technical Design